Welcome to our Coleman Octagon 98 8 Person Tent review!

 These ports are handy for charging electrical devices before a long car journey home.
 It’s a shame this Coleman doesn’t come with one.

 What if you don’t like what you read in this review?
 Here are some alternatives to the Coleman Octagon 98 tent:

 Browning Big Horn 8-Person Tent

-If the circular sleeping arrangement isn’t your thing, consider this tent.
+If the circular sleeping arrangement isn’t your thing, consider this cabin style tent.
 This tent is rectangular, meaning you can make the most of the space available, and unlike many of this shape it will fit the stated eight people.

 Place two air mattresses side by side on either end and one from the back wall facing the entrance, leaving you lots of space to walk around under the tall ceiling.

 Here’s how it differs from the Coleman Octagon 98 tent:

 - There are two rooms.